 Content Strategy

-I worked for two years as a content strategist with MERGE, a marketing agency with a focus on health.
-My clients included health systems (Atlantic Health System, Broward Health, IU Health, Sparrow Health, and UConn Health), Payors (GEHA, Coverys), and pharma/device enterprises (Supernus, Boston Scientific and Radius).
+What is a content strategist?
+I guide website content toward better findability, user engagement, differentiation from competitors, and ultimately achieving client’s business goals.
+I have worked as a strategist for two years with MERGE, a marketing agency in Boston, and as a freelancer for one year remotely.
+My clients include health systems (Atlantic Health System, Broward Health, IU Health, Sparrow Health, and UConn Health), Payors (GEHA, Coverys), and pharma/device enterprises (Supernus, Boston Scientific and Radius).

 • Content audit